ravirun/misfit-ravi/README.md

 # Misfit Ravi

 **Real Name:** Ravi Sharma
-**Content Entrepreneur**
+**Serial Entrepreneur**

 ---

 ## About

-Satirical infotainment creator turning the chaos of modern life into sharp, witty commentary that makes people think, laugh, and feel understood.
+**Misfit Ravi** (Ravi Sharma) is a **Serial Entrepreneur** and **Satirical Infotainment Creator** turning the chaos of modern life into sharp, witty commentary that makes people think, laugh, and feel understood.
+As a content creator specializing in **satirical infotainment**, I combine entertainment, social commentary, cultural analysis, humor, and insightful observations to create timeless, rewatchable content that resonates with audiences seeking smart, fun, and truth-revealing media.

 ---